-Restart Audio Services.
+Restart Audio Services

 The error clearly indicates that the problem is with Audio Services.
 So, by restarting audio services we can fix the problem.
 Though, the error is not occurring only because of any single Audio service.
 The error can occur due to multiple Audio services.
 So, we are gonna restart all Audio-related services.
-Also, by setting up startup type to automatic, we can fix the problem permanently.
+Also, by setting up a startup type to automatic, we can fix the problem permanently.
 Means, next time you won’t need to start services manually.

 1. Press Windows + R key simultaneously to open run Window.